Skip to header Skip to main content Skip to footer

 find venues, shop, provide refreshments, and set up for events.

-Programs: Responsible for researching, planning, publicizing and coordinating the many
+Program: Responsible for researching, planning, publicizing and coordinating the many

 activities we enjoy.
 Committee members arrange for venues, set up special talks for members,